Skip to main content Skip to footer

 • Team workload

-Essentially, at this stage of the project management process, a project manager or other stakeholder is measuring a project’s current performance against the project plan and overall goals.
+Essentially, at this stage of the project management process, a project manager or other stakeholder is measuring a project’s current performance against the project plan and overall goals, and identifying potential risks to project performance.
 If you’re not hitting milestones (e.g., delivering a prototype within a specified time), the project has a high chance of failure.
 This stage is essential to identifying additional roadblocks that could affect a project’s outcome.

 What is project evaluation?